mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ~~~~~
 struct {
-    uint32 deleted<1..2^16-1>;
+    uint32 deleted;
-    DHPublicKey heads<1..2^16-1>;
     DHPublicKey path<1..2^16-1>;
 } Delete;
 ~~~~~

-The sender of a Delete message creates it in the following way:
+The sender of a Delete message must know the deleted node's copath.

-* Compute the ordered list of subtree heads by removing the deleted participants' leaves from the current ratchet tree
+Based on this knowledge, it computes a Delete message as follows:

-* Generate a fresh DH key pair and initialize a "delete path" to the one-element list containing that key pair
+* Generate a fresh leaf key pair
-* For each subtree head in the list:
-  * Perform a DH computation between the subtree head's public key and the private key from the last key pair in the delete path
+* Compute the direct path from the deleted node's index with the fresh leaf key pair in the current ratchet tree
-  * Derive a DH key pair from the output of that DH computation
-  * Append the resulting key pair to the delete path

-The head field in the Delete message holds the public keys corresponding to the subtree heads.
-The path field holds the public keys corresponding to the delete path, with the last element omitted (it is unnecessary).
-As a result, the heads and path arrays MUST have the same length.

-Note that the sender of a Delete message must enough information about the ratchet tree so that it has all of the subtree heads resulting from the delete operation.
-This criterion is met if the sender has a copath for each of the deleted participants.

-An existing participant receiving a Delete message first verifies the signature on the message, then verifies its identity proof against the identity tree held by the participant.
+An existing participant receiving a Update message first verifies the signature on the message, then verifies its identity proof against the identity tree held by the participant.
 The participant then updates its state as follows:

+* Update the cached ratchet tree by replacing nodes in the direct path from the deleted leaf with the corresponding nodes in the Update message
-* Compute the ordered list of subtree heads by puncturing the deleted participants' leaves from the current ratchet tree
+* Update the cached ratchet tree and identity tree by replacing the deleted node's leaves with blank nodes
-* Find a public key in the list of subtree heads for which the private key is known to the recipient
-* Perform a DH computation between the known subtree head private key and the public key in the delete path at the same index
-* For each remaining element in the list of subtree heads:
-  * Derive a DH key pair from the last DH output
-  * Perform a DH computation between the private key of the derived key pair with the subtree head's public key

-The update secret for this change is the last DH output from the delete path.
+The update secret resulting from this change is the secret for the root node of the ratchet tree after both updates.

 # Sequencing of State Changes {#sequencing}